-Once you’ve registered for Reunion, you may register for on-campus housing in student residence halls.
+Once you’ve registered for Reunion, you may apply for on-campus housing in student residence halls.
 Housing assignments are made on a first-come, first-served basis.
 On-campus housing is limited and not guaranteed for all attendees.
 Assignments are made by class and are based on the best option available when your housing application is received.
 You will be notified of your housing assignment in May.

-If you have personal needs or requests (handicap accessible, cribs, etc.), please make note of these specific requests on the application.
+If you have personal needs or requests (handicap accessible, etc.), please make note of these specific requests on the application.

 What to Expect During Your Stay in the Residence Halls